Eterna Global Solutions

 Your files reviewed • manufacturability assessed • improvements flagged

 You share your 3D models, 2D drawings, BOM, and specifications.
-Our engineering team conducts a thorough Design for Manufacturing (DFM) review before any metal is cut.
+Our engineering team conducts a thorough style="color:var(--egs3-gold) !important; text-decoration:underline !important;">Design for Manufacturing (DFM) review before any metal is cut.

 Prototype fabrication